How To Care For Your Nursing Pads

 Sterilizing Your Pads

 It has been shown that placing your woolen pads, directly after washing, in a microwave on high for 2 minutes removes all bacteria.
-In the case of yeast infection, place them in a microwave on high for 3 minutes to remove yeast – but skip the step of rolling them in a towel to remove excess water.
+In the case of yeast infection, place them in a microwave on high for 3 minutes to remove yeast – but skip the step of rolling them in a towel to remove excess water (or do this after microwaving them, once they've cooled).
 Yeast may also be removed by placing the washed pads in an oven at 100 degrees C (212 degrees F) for 10 minutes.
-(Always make sure your pads are wet when placed in either a microwave or oven – or they may burn & turn brown!)
+(Always make sure your pads are wet when placed in either a microwave or oven – or they may become singed!)
 Pads may also be boiled by the following method:

 Boiling Your Pads